ericdorsey/DynamicREADMEcodeblocks/README.md

 * [jinja2 templating library](http://jinja.pocoo.org/docs/dev/)

-If you don't have it already:

-`$ sudo pip install jinja2`
+If you don't have it already: `$ pip install jinja2`

 #### Structure of this repo